 We are committed to providing reasonable accommodations for all persons with disabilities.
-Any student with a documented disability requesting academic accommodations should contact the Dean of Students, Dr. Rosemary Knab, additional information to coordinate reasonable accommodations for students with documented disabilities (rosemary@njctl.org).
+Any student with a documented disability requesting academic accommodations should contact the Dean of Students, Melissa

+Axelsson, for additional information to coordinate reasonable accommodations for students with documented disabilities (melissa@njctl.org).